Alex-Fay/NN152ProjectProposal.github.io/README.md

 ![LeafBlowing](https://learning-dynamic-manipulation.cs.princeton.edu/gifs/IMG_1082.gif "Leaf Blowing")

 ## Proposal:
-Robots often lack a good way to model each other's future goals or actions without communications.
-Humans typically manage this through onverbal cues about each others actions.
-However, robots lack this abilitly.
-Prior work in robot teams created a small simulation where robots equiped with physics real lead blower collaberate to push leaves from across the enviroment into a desired location.
-Through introducing spatial intention maps in a related work, the robots were able to succesfully blow leaves from one side to another.
-Spatial intention maps are grid likelihood patches which indicate where the robot is most likely to go next.
-Prior work has shown these maps can help robots with variable tools to co-operate to succesfully work together.
+Robots often lack a good way to model each other's future goals or actions without communication.
+Humans typically manage this through nonverbal cues and guessing each other's intentions.
+Prior work in robot teams created a small simulation where robots equiped with different tools and abilities were able to succesfully collaberate together through spatial intention maps.
+These maps are grid likelihood patches which indicate where the robot is most likely to go next.
+Similar work by the same authors created a physics real leaf blower and trained the robot to succefully blow leaves into a designated area.

 ![SpatialIntention](https://spatial-intention-maps.cs.princeton.edu/gifs/lifting_4-small_empty-ours.gif "Spatial Intention")
 ![Pushing](https://spatial-intention-maps.cs.princeton.edu/gifs/pushing_4-small_divider-ours.gif "Pushing")